dadarlodev/dadarlodev/README.md

 # Hello Friend.

-I'm Jordan, a software developer and technical skills coach from Manchester, UK.
+My name's Jordan.
+I'm a software developer and technical skills coach from Manchester, UK.
 In regards to personal projects, I work mainly with Python and have a vast interest in automation, machine learning and cyber security.

 Professionally, I support and guide software development students and apprentices.